-The Drug-Fres Schools and Communities Act (DFSCA) of 1989 - also known as the Drug-Free Schools and Campuses Act - requires institutions of higher education to establish policies that address unlawful possession, use, or distribution of alcohol and illicit drugs for faculty, staff, and students.
+The Drug-Free Schools and Communities Act (DFSCA) of 1989 - also known as the Drug-Free Schools and Campuses Act - requires institutions of higher education to establish policies that address unlawful possession, use, or distribution of alcohol and illicit drugs for faculty, staff, and students.

 The legal drinking age in the state of Indiana is 21.
 All employees and students are forbidden to use, possess, transfer, or sell illegal drugs on company premises.
 All employees and students are forbidden to use, possess or be under the influence of alcohol on company premises.
 All employees and students are prohibited from being under the influence of any drug on company premises.
+All incidents are reviewed and processed as per the disciplinary action process below.